tusen-ai/naive-ui/demo/documentation/components/switch/enUS/index.md

 # Switch
-I have a switch, but have no time to play.
+I have a Nintendo Switch, but have no time to play.
 It awalys make me recall the time when I played NDS, childhood is a happy time.
 ## Demos
 ```demo
 basic